-For many endurance athletes it is that time of year again when the spanner comes out to remove the tracks spikes to replace them with the longer studs in preparation for the new cross country season.
-The allure of the country conjures up irrepressible images of vaseline on legs and of course the challenge of trecking up muddied hills.
-This being said it is downhill running over the country which needs to be taken just as seriously as uphill drags according to national cross country team manager Eamonn Martin
+For many endurance athletes it is that time of year again when the spanner comes out to remove the tracks spikes to replace them with the longer studs in preparation for the new cross-country season.
+The allure of the country conjures up irrepressible images of Vaseline on legs and of course the challenge of trekking up muddied hills.
+This being said it is downhill running over the country which needs to be taken just as seriously as uphill drags according to national cross-country team manager Eamonn Martin

 This article, by Dr. Matt Long & Jamie French, provides a brief overview of the physiological underpinnings which signify 'aerobic power' and sign posts the kinds of activities that can be done to improve aerobic capability within athletes.
 'Aerobic power' is synonymous with the notion of 'V02 max'.